boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : As defined in {{!RFC9543}}, the provider relies on a Network Slice Controller (NSC) to manage and orchestrate RFC 9543 Network Slices in the provider network.
 This framework permits to manage connectivity together with SLOs.

 Customer Site Orchestration domain:
-: The Orchestration of TN elements of the customer sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or VIM).
+: The Orchestration of TN elements of the customer sites relies upon a variety of  controllers (e.g., Fabric Manager, Element Management System, or Virtualized Infrastructure Manager (VIM)).

 A TN slice relies upon resources that can involve both the provider and customer TN domains.
 More details are provided in {{sec-tn-nsi}}.